Application Method: how the application was processed into the system. Did it come through Apply with Zip, Apply with Indeed, etc.

 Channels: groups of sources and mediums that are put together to paint a broad picture of how your traffic got to your site.
 Examples: direct, organic search, email, referral, etc.

-Cost/Apply: The cost of each application, as based on the cost of your job board and number of applications.
+Cost/Apply: The cost of each application, as based on the cost of your Career Portal and number of applications.

 Inbound Links: Inbound links are links on other web pages that direct customers and search engines to your web page.